Sada Cumber: Business and entrepreneurship

 Cumber is an entrepreneur and investor.
 His business background is in senior management, marketing, and imaging technology.
 As an entrepreneur, Cumber specializes in national and global network strategy, strategic marketing, business planning and institution building.

 After briefly residing in New York City, Cumber moved to Miami where he operated a sundries store, a custom mailbox business, and worked nights as a photographer.
 He acquired a photo lab in Midland, Texas before expanding to Austin, eventually owning seven photo labs in the city.

 From small business ownership, Cumber transitioned into entrepreneurship, using his background in photography and photo processing as starting point.
-Together, Cumber his wife founded more than a dozen enterprises, predominantly in the tech sector, some of which were acquired by Fortune 500 companies.
+Together, Cumber and his wife founded more than a dozen enterprises, predominantly in the tech sector, some of which were acquired by Fortune 500 companies.

 Diplomatic service

 In 2005 Cumber made his first foray into the diplomatic world as honorary Consul General for the Republic of Malta.
 He later served two terms as president of the Aga Khan Council for the Southwestern United States.

 On March 23, 2008, President George W. Bush named Cumber as special envoy to the Organization of the Islamic Conference, the second-largest intergovernmental organization in the world His responsibilities included improving the dialogue between the United States and the world's 1.6 billion Muslims and enhancing the perception of the United States in the Muslim world.
 During his term, he traveled to over 40 Muslim countries.

 Cumber's accomplishments as special envoy included: